This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Simple Ingredients: Uses just a handful of pantry staples.
+- Simple Ingredients: Uses basic pantry staples.

 - Quick & Easy: Ready in under 30 minutes.